The Political Risk To Stocks

 Now, we know that the rationale for that, at least as stated publicly, is that these policies will unleash such a wave of economic growth as to lift all boats.
 As argued above, that remains very much to be seen.

 In the meantime, the tax and spending cuts are real proposals that have real distributional consequences even in that growth materializes.
-In the light of the first figure at the beginning of this article, this could be a development with adverse economic, as well as political consequences.
+In the light of the first figure at the beginning of this article, this could be a development with adverse economic as well as political consequences.

 Culmination

 It is entirely possible that we'll get to a stage where these forces combine to conspire to deliver the ideal feeding ground for another revolt.
-Imagine the trifecta of a recession, job losses and upheaval because of technological shifts, and disillusion with the Trump government unable to deliver on its populist campaign promises (return of coal and manufacturing jobs, cheap healthcare for all covering pre-existing conditions, no cuts in welfare, rising wages, fixing the inner cities, draining the swamp, etc. etc.).
+Imagine the trifecta of a recession, job losses and upheaval because of technological shifts and disillusion with the Trump government unable to deliver on its populist campaign promises (return of coal and manufacturing jobs, cheap healthcare for all covering pre-existing conditions, no cuts in welfare, rising wages, fixing the inner cities, draining the swamp, etc. etc.).

-It might be unthinkable now, but rather than a moderate like Hillary (her economic program consisted of a myriad of incremental reforms, most of which containing fairly solid evidence on potential effectiveness), a real left-wing candidate could emerge on a program that could try to rewrite the rules of the game in a much more fundamental ways.
+It might be unthinkable now, but rather than a moderate like Hillary (her economic program consisted of a myriad of incremental reforms, most of which containing fairly solid evidence on potential effectiveness), a real left-wing candidate could emerge on a program that could try to rewrite the rules of the game in a much more fundamental way.

 After all, Bernie Sanders got a pretty big movement going and wasn't far off from actually gaining the Democratic nomination.
 He was also ahead against Trump in head-to-head polls, for what these are worth.